Meniscus tear: Phase I

 There are three phases that follow meniscal surgery.
 Each phase consists of rehabilitation goals, exercises, and criteria to move on to the next phase.
 Phase I starts immediately following surgery to 4–6 weeks or until the patient is able meet progression criteria.
 The goals are to restore normal knee extension, reduce and eliminate swelling, regain leg control, and protect the knee (Fowler, PJ and D. Pompan, 1993).
 During the first 5 days following the surgery, a passive continuous motion machine is used to prevent a prolonged period of immobilization which leads to muscular atrophy and delays functional recovery.
 During the 4–6 weeks post-surgical, active and passive non-weight bearing motions which flex the knee up to 90° are recommended.
 For patients with meniscal transplantation, further knee flexion can damage the allograft because of the increased shear forces and stresses.
 If any weight-bearing exercises are applied, a controlled brace should be worn on the knee to keep the knee at near (<10°) or full extension.

 The suggested exercises target increasing the patient's ROM, muscular and neuromuscular strength, and cardiovascular endurance.
 Aquatic therapy, or swimming, can be used to rehab patients because it encompasses ROM, strength, and cardiovascular exercises while relieving stress on the body.
 It has also been shown to significantly improve dependent edema and pain symptoms.
-No pain gait without crutches, swelling and 4–6 weeks after surgery are the criteria to begin the next phase (Ulrich G.S., and S Aroncyzk, 1993).
+No pain gait without crutches or swelling at 4–6 weeks after surgery are the criteria to begin the next phase (Ulrich G.S., and S Aroncyzk, 1993).